biasmv/pv/doc/coloring.rst

 ============================================================================

-This document describes how structures can be colored.
+This document describes how a molecular structure's color can be controlled.

-Coloring is achieved by coloring operations, which can be understood as actions that are applied to a structure.
-Coloring operations can be as simple as "assign a uniform color" to the complete structure, or as complex as mapping a custom float property to a color gradient.

-Coloring operations are either supplied directly when generating the geometry of an object, or passed at a later point through :func:`RenderGeom.colorBy`.
-Internally these two scenarios are handled differently, but from the point of the user, they work exactly the same.
-These two different ways of coloring are illustrated in the following code example:
+The coloring scheme can be specified when generating the render geometry, e.g. when using one of the :ref:`render <pv.viewer.rendering>`. functions.
+Coloring can also be changed later on using the :func:`BaseGeom.colorBy` function.
+The latter also allows to apply coloring to subparts of the structure only.
+These two different ways to control the coloring is displayed in the following code example:

 .. code-block:: javascript

-  // color the whole structure in red, while generating the geometry. var geom = pv.lines(myStructure,  { color: color.uniform('red') });
+  // color the whole structure in red, while generating the geometry. var geom = pv.lines('myStructure', myStructure,  { color: color.uniform('red') });
   // oh, no, I changed my mind: We wan't everything in blue! geom.colorBy(color.uniform('blue'));

+Coloring is implemented with coloring operations.
+These operations are small objects which map a certain atom or residue to a color.
+They can be as simple as coloring a complete structure in :func:`one color <color.uniform>`, or as complex as mapping a :func:`float property to a color gradient <color.byAtomProp>`.
+PV includes a variety of coloring operations for the most common tasks.
+For more complex applications it is also possible to extend the coloring with new operations.

 Available color operations
 --------------------------------------------------------------------------